Hausdorff gaps and towers in P(\omega)/Fin: Special towers

 \begin{thm} Let $\kappa$ be a regular uncountable cardinal and let $\mathcal T = (T_\alpha)_{\alpha< \kappa}$ be a tower.
 There is a ccc forcing making $\mathcal T$ special in the extension. \end{thm}

-Theorem \ref{ccc-special} can be proved in similar way to \cite[Theorem 1.4]{KunenDouwen}, see also \cite[Theorem 4.4]{Weiss}.
-The forcing consists simply of finite subsets $F$ of $\kappa$ such that $T_\alpha \nsubseteq T_\beta$ if $\alpha\ne \beta$, and $\alpha$, $\beta\in F$.
-It is clear that this forcing adds a cofinal subtower satisfying~(K).
-Checking ccc needs some work but it is not difficult.
-Instead of proving Theorem~\ref{ccc-special} directly we show a slightly stronger theorem.
-Namely, under $\mathsf{MA}(\kappa)$ every tower of length $\lambda < \kappa$ can be modified to a tower with condition (K) by a minor cosmetic operation: it is enough to add at most one point to each level and to remove at most one point from each level.
-Proving ccc for this forcing is similar to proving it for~the~forcing mentioned above.
+Theorem \ref{ccc-special} can be proved in a similar way to \cite[Theorem 1.4]{KunenDouwen}, see also \cite[Theorem 4.4]{Weiss}.
+The forcing consists simply of finite subsets $F$ of $\kappa \setminus \gamma$ (for a suitably chosen $\gamma \in \kappa$) such that $T_\alpha \nsubseteq T_\beta$ if $\alpha\ne \beta$, and $\alpha$, $\beta\in F$.
+This forcing is ccc (checking it needs some work but it is not difficult).
+Therefore there is $\gamma < \kappa$ such that for any condition $F\subseteq \kappa \setminus \gamma$ there are cofinally many $\beta$ such that $F\cup \{\beta\}$ is a condition (otherwise we could construct an uncountable set of pairwise incompatible conditions).
+Hence this forcing adds a cofinal subtower satisfying~(K).
+Instead of proving Theorem~\ref{ccc-special} directly, we show a slightly stronger theorem.
+Namely, under $\mathsf{MA}_{\kappa}$ every tower of length $\lambda \leq \kappa$ (with $\lambda$ of uncountable cofinality) can be modified to a tower with condition (K) by a minor cosmetic operation: it is enough to add at most one integer to each level and to remove at most one integer from each level.
+Proving ccc for this forcing is similar to proving it for the forcing mentioned above.